paulobarchi/MLOps_5W1H/README.md

 > The last item above is related to the positive and healthy side of *peer pressure*: to raise the technical bar so that team members are always learning from each other, not only scientifically and business-wise, but from the MLE/MLOps perspective.

-Thus making the whole process as smooth as possible, with reproducible experiments and setups, and ML(-related) software awesome --- see [References](#references) for some resources around the above items --- highlight to ["SOLID Principles for Machine Learning Engineers" YouTube playlist](https://www.youtube.com/watch?v=ul8LLiFY0Dw&list=PL-wATfeyAMNpZ6-ESiXK9BnZmGLjqECt9)
+Thus making the whole process as smooth as possible, with reproducible experiments and setups, and ML(-related) software awesome --- see [References](#references) for some resources around the above items --- highlight to ["S.O.L.I.D.
+Principles for Machine Learning Engineers" YouTube playlist](https://www.youtube.com/watch?v=ul8LLiFY0Dw&list=PL-wATfeyAMNpZ6-ESiXK9BnZmGLjqECt9)

 > This last paragraph could be a good hook to the [`How?`](#how) section.
 But first, I would like to first cover [`Where?`](#where) very briefly; and then address the "time degradation effect" on long-term efforts when compared to the short-term.
 Although this last paragraph sounds quite appealing in the long-term and engineering-wise, these efforts can be hard to prioritize in real-world scenarios with lots of low-hanging fruits, maintenance (mostly due to technical debt), and the current high-rotation of ML/Data people -- which seems to be a perfect link to the [`When?`](#when) and [`Who?`](#who) sections, respectively.